And I told you all earlier in the program what would be the reaction.

 He can't afford for it to get better.

-Based on an analysis of the military's publicly available profiles of each detainee.
+The Combating Terrorism Center West Point said in a 39-page report that only six captives posed no risk based on an analysis of the military's publicly available profiles of each detainee.

-You know the Bush administration under pressure from human rights groups to close Club Gitmo and bring the detainees into the U.S. judicial system and give them U.S. constitutional rights for the express purpose of destroying another one of the great fabrics that has made this country great.
+You know, the Bush administration under pressure from human rights groups to close Club Gitmo and bring the detainees into the U.S. judicial system and give them U.S. constitutional rights for the express purpose of destroying another one of the great fabrics that has made this country great.

 Earlier this year, the Pentagon asked the terrorism center to judge each suspect's threat to the U.S. and issue a public report.